-The project “Capacity Building for the establishment of emissions trading schemes (ETS) in China” is a Sino-German cooperation project jointly implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and the National Development and Reform Commission (NDRC) of the People’s Republic of China.
-The project is executed within the framework of the International Climate Initiative (IKI) by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB).
+The project “Capacity Building for the Establishment of Emissions Trading Schemes (ETS) in China” is a Sino-German cooperation project jointly implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and the National Development and Reform Commission (NDRC) of the People’s Republic of China.
+The project is executed by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) within the framework of the International Climate Initiative (IKI).

-The project provides technical advice and supports the strengthening of capacities for the development, establishment and implementation of ETS in China.
-The exchange of experiences and know-how between Chinese, German and European institutions is supported through advisory sequences and training measures such as study tours, workshops and job shadowing.
+The project focuses on capacity building and technical advisory for the establishment and implementation of ETS in China.
+The exchange of experiences and know-how between Chinese, German and European institutions is facilitated through advisory sequences and training measures such as study tours, workshops and job shadowing.

-- On the local level, the project addresses the pilot regions and assists local institutions in charge of ETS implementation in testing of and making adjustments to the ETS after its establishment.
-Companies covered by emissions trading as well as further participants in the trading (such as financial service providers, verifiers) are also included.
+- On the local level, the project addresses the pilot regions and assists local institutions in the technical adjustment to the ETS.
+Companies covered by emissions trading as well as further private players such as carbon exchanges, financial service providers and industry are included.

-- On a national level, the Domestic Policy and Compliance Division of the Department of Climate Change of NDRC is supported.
-In addition, demand-driven support in assessment and evaluation of the experiences made within the pilot schemes is provided, especially regarding legislative-institutional questions.
+- On the national level, the Domestic Policy and Compliance Division of the Department of Climate Change (DCC) of NDRC is supported with demand-driven policy and legislative-institutional advice on ETS design, infrastructure and implementation.